denevell/Natch-Android/README.md

 10b: I should see an error on edit thread with blank data
 11:  I should be able to press more to see more threads
 12:  I should be able to press more to see more posts
-13:  I should see whether I am logged in or not, showing who I am logged in as.
-14:  I should see the author of the thread on the threads page
-15:  I should see the author of a post in a thread page
-16. I should be able to logout
+13. I should be able to logout
 *:   I should be able to see dates on posts
-*:   I should be able to see dates on threads